Updated June 28, 2023

-- One major difference between company vs firm is that under a company the founders of the partners of the company have limited liability only which means that they are only limited to their share of stake in the firm and are not personally obligated for any debtor in the case of bankruptcy of the company they cannot be held liable.
+- One major difference between a company vs firm is that under a company, the founders of the partners of the company have limited liability only, which means that they are only limited to their share of stake in the firm and are not personally obligated for any debtor in the case of bankruptcy of the company they cannot be held liable.
 On the other hand, a firm that has partners has unlimited liability and can be personally responsible for the extent of their personal belongings if the firm fails to pay any debt.
 This is one of the major drawbacks of the nature of the firm or when partners decide to register the business as a partnership firm

 Company vs Firm Comparison Table

 Below is the 5 topmost comparison between Company vs Firm

 |It is the mandatory registration of a business going to register they’re established as a company.||Registering your business with the Partnership Act of India is not mandatory for firms.|

 |Once registered, a company becomes a separate legal entity and can sue and can be sued under its name.||A firm is not a separate legal entity and cannot contract with third parties under its name.|